Dunkirk (2017 film): Filming

 Principal photography commenced on 23 May 2016 in Dunkirk, planned so as to avoid Bastille Day and coincide with the dates of the real evacuation.
 Production continued for four weeks in Urk, Netherlands, one week in Swanage and Weymouth in Dorset, United Kingdom, and for two weeks at the Point Vicente Interpretive Center and Lighthouse in Rancho Palos Verdes, California, United States.

 Filming in Dunkirk took place at the location of the real evacuation, while the street scenes were shot in nearby Malo-les-Bains because most of the buildings in Dunkirk were destroyed in the war.
 Shooting times on the beach and mole were determined by tidal patterns.
 French labour strikes and regulations also affected the schedule.

 To minimise the need for computer-generated imagery (CGI), cardboard cut-out props of soldiers and military vehicles created the illusion of a large army.
 Real or scale-model fighter aircraft, and real warships and private boats, provided realism that could not be achieved from CGI.
 Scale models were created via 3D printing.
 The mole set was frequently rebuilt after being damaged by bad weather.
 Because French authorities had prohibited pyrotechnic charges to protect marine life, air cannons were used instead.
 Six thousand extras were needed in France.

 Early scenes of the film were shot at Weymouth harbour, and the final scenes at Swanage railway station.
 Universal Pictures' Falls Lake studio in Los Angeles was used for interior and exterior sets of a sinking ship and plane, with the ship interiors filmed in a water tank using stuntmen.
 To get acclimatised to cold water scenes, Styles and Whitehead underwent training sessions at Point Dume.

 Crowley and marine coordinator Neil Andrea located nearly sixty ships, which Nolan had reconditioned for the shoot.
 These included the retired French Navy destroyer Maillé-Brézé, which was made to look like a 1940 British warship as there were no wartime British destroyers left with working engines.
 Three retired Royal Netherlands Navy ships were also used: the minesweeper HNLMS Naaldwijk portrayed HMS Britomart, HNLMS Sittard portrayed HMS Havant and HMS Jaguar, and MLV Castor (a Royal Netherlands Navy armed pilot vessel) portrayed HMS Basilisk.
 The motor torpedo boat MTB 102 and the 1930s Norwegian steamer Rogaland were also used.
 Over fifty other boats included twenty actual Little Ships of Dunkirk, piloted by their owners.
 A small 1930s motor yacht called Moonstone served for six weeks of filming; its most demanding scenes, with up to sixty people on a boat designed for fewer than ten, were shot on the Dutch lake IJsselmeer to avoid the challenge of the Dunkirk tides.
+The hospital ship which was sunk in the beginning, was the Norwegian cargo ship, and World War II veteran, MS Rogaland.